0atman/noboilerplate/scripts/38-autism.md

 notes:

-There is exactly one way to find out about the world around us:
+Throughout history, we have found out that there is exactly one way to find out about the world around us:
 The Scientific Method.

 This is especially important, and especially difficult with the mental health effects of Autism.